Rusty Wallace: Penske Racing

 The 1993 season was arguably his most successful season despite two major accidents at Daytona and Talladega, in which his car went airborne and flipped several times.
 He won the second race of the season on February 28, 1993, at North Carolina Motor Speedway.
 The season was also a sad one, as Wallace's friend and reigning NASCAR Champion Alan Kulwicki was killed flying into Bristol in April 1993.
 Because of this, when Wallace won the race at Bristol, in respect to Alan Kulwicki, he did a "Polish victory lap"—turning his car around and driving around the track the wrong way, as made famous by Kulwicki.
 In every race Wallace won that year he performed a "Kulwicki victory lap".
 He won all three races in April (Bristol on April 4, North Wilkesboro on April 18, and Martinsville on April 25).
 Also, he won the first ever race at the New Hampshire Speedway, starting 33rd, on July 11.

 In 1993, he won 10 of the 30 races, but finished second in the final points standings, 80 points behind Earnhardt.
-He ended the season strong, finishing in the Top 3 in all but two of the final 10 races of the season.
+He ended the season strong, finishing in the top-three in all but two of the final ten races of the season.

 Penske switched to Fords in 1994.
 In 1996, sponsorship changed from Miller Genuine Draft to Miller beer sponsorship.
+At the end of the 1996 season, NASCAR hosted its first of three exhibition races in Japan, the first of two at Suzuka.
+Wallace was the winner of that first race.

 In 1997, Miller changed the team's sponsorship to Miller Lite, replacing the black and gold with a blue and white scheme.
 In 1998, Wallace won the Bud Shootout at Daytona, a non-points race for the previous years pole winners and past winners of the race.
 It was the first win for Ford's new Taurus, and Wallace's only victory at NASCAR's premier track (as well as his only victory in any restrictor plate race) in a Cup car.

-In 2000, he secured his 50th career win at Bristol, becoming the 10th driver in NASCAR to win 50+ races.
+In 2000, he secured his 50th career win at Bristol, becoming the tenth driver in NASCAR to win 50+ races.
 He is also the only driver in NASCAR history to win his 1st and 50th career victories at the same track, and in the same race.
-He would also score 3 more wins at Pocono, Michigan, and the night race at Bristol (season sweep at Bristol).
+He would also score three more wins at Pocono, Michigan, and the night race at Bristol (season sweep at Bristol).
 He finished seventh in the final points standings after some inconsistency in the championship race.
 The next year, he won at California for his 54th career win.
 He won on what would have been Dale Earnhardt's 50th birthday and paid tribute to him with an Earnhardt flag.
 Wallace almost won the 2002 Sharpie 500 after being bumped out of the way by his rival Jeff Gordon.